UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-coccodrillo/README.md

 ## 🔍 Route Optimization

-The route is selected using a **minimum-cost algorithm**, which balances:
+This project implements a **minimum-cost algorithm** for optimizing sightseeing routes, with the goal of providing an efficient and enjoyable itinerary.
+It balances factors such as the beauty of the place, walking distance, and visit duration to create an ideal sightseeing plan.

+## Features

-- 🎨 Beauty of the place (highly weighted)
+- 🎨 **Beauty of the place** (highly weighted)
-- 🚶 Walking distance (moderately weighted)
+- 🚶 **Walking distance** (moderately weighted)
-- ⌛ Visit duration (low or no weight)
+- ⌛ **Visit duration** (low or no weight)
+- ✅ **Google Maps availability data**: Includes only locations that are open on the selected days and excludes temporarily closed or under renovation places.

-It assumes the user has **8 hours per day** for sightseeing, and ensures the full itinerary respects the time constraints (e.g., 3 days × 8h = 24h).
+- **8 hours per day** of sightseeing time, ensuring the itinerary respects the total time available (e.g., 3 days × 8 hours = 24 hours).

-The system also uses **Google Maps availability data** to:
-- ✅ Include only locations that are open on the selected days
-- ❌ Exclude places temporarily closed or under renovation
+## Supported Cities

+Currently, the route optimization feature supports the following cities:

+- Rome
+- Ljubljana
+- Prague
+- Vienna
+- Florence
+- Naples
+- Maribor
+- Paris
+- Valencia
+- Barcelona
+- Madrid

+### Future Expansion

+We plan to extend the list of supported cities in the future.
+The dataset for additional cities has already been downloaded but requires manual formatting to meet the model's specifications.

 ---